mzhang28/blog/content/posts/2021-10-31-e2e-encryption-useless-without-client-freedom.md

 your email client, your phone.
 If it's not using TLS, it should be considered insecure.

-If you're thinking ahead, you'll know that the other place encryption can be used is **encryption at rest**.
+If you're thinking ahead, you might be thinking that the other place encryption can be used is **encryption at rest**.
 This is for documents and pictures that need to sit somewhere in storage for a while but shouldn't be visible to everyone.
-Most business computers use _full-disk_ encryption, so their employees' data don't get compromised.
+Many businesses require that their employees' laptops use _full-disk_ encryption, so their data doesn't get compromised.

 When you put these together, your data is actually pretty safe from prying hands.
 If I put some tax documents on Google Drive, it'll use _transport_